Dromadon/hallebarde/hallebarde-frontend/README.md

 In the project directory, you can run:

-### `./configure-environment.sh local|dev`
+### `configure-environment.sh`

-Gets infrastructure configuration and puts it in `.env` file, which is automatically parsed by React.
+As our website is statically hosted with S3, we must build it with hardcoded configuration (OAuth endpoints, API endpoints, etc.).
+This script gets infrastructure configuration and puts it in `.env` file, which is then automatically parsed by React.

+It can be called with `./configure-environment.sh [local|dev|prod]`

-Call it with `local` to get client credentials valid for `localhost`: best for testing on your computer with `npm start`.<br />
+Call it with `local` to get client credentials valid for `localhost`: best for testing on your computer with `npm start` after.

-Call it with an environment name like `dev` before a build for uploading the website to its target domain.
+Call it with environment name `dev` before a build for packaging the website with `dev` endpoints, before uploading it to static hosting

+Call it with environment name `prod` before a build for packaging the website with `prod` endpoints, before uploading it to static hosting

 This needs you to have effective AWS credentials, as it calls terragrunt to access the terraform outputs